jrandj/redhat/README.md

         ```shell
         chown user100:user100 item1
         ```
-    * Note that the -R option must be used to recusively change all files in a directory.
+    * Note that the -R option must be used to recursively change all files in a directory.

 1. Locate, read, and use system documentation including man, info, and files in `/usr/share/doc`

     * The *man* command can be used to view help for a command.
 To search for a command based on a keyword the *apropros* command or *man* with the -k option can be used.
 The *mandb* command is used to build the man database.

-    * To search for a command based on a keyword in occuring in its man page:
+    * To search for a command based on a keyword in occurring in its man page:
         ```shell
         man -K <keyword>
         ```

-    * The *whatis* command can be used to search for a command in the man database for a short descripton.
+    * The *whatis* command can be used to search for a command in the man database for a short description.

     * The *info* command provides more detailed information than the *man* command.